 Signs of Benzo Addiction

-Identifying abuse with prescription medication can be a bit more challenging than with drugs like heroin or meth.
+Identifying a substance use disorder with prescription medication can be a bit more challenging than with drugs like heroin or meth.
 Because it’s prescribed, a person can more easily liken their use of the substance to a medical need.
 However, prescription medication can be just as addictive as other illicit substances and require addiction treatment.

 Psychological and physiological symptoms of benzo addiction or abuse include: